👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 Source code

-• The source code of the anolamy detection-algorithm is available on Github and as a pip package: pip install unsupervised-bias-detection.
+• The source code of unsupervised bias detection using the HBAC algorithm is available on Github and as a pip package: pip install unsupervised-bias-detection.

 Scientific paper and audit report

 The unsupervised bias detection tool has been applied in practice to audit a Dutch public sector risk profiling algorithm.
-Our team documented this use case in a scientific paper.
-The tool identified proxies for students with a non-European migration background in the risk profiling algorithm, specifically education level and distance between the student’s address and their parent(s)’ address.
+Our team documented this case in a scientific paper.
+The tool identified proxies for students with a non-European migration background in a risk profiling algorithm.
+Specifically the most deviating cluster contains above average students following vocational education and has higher-than-average students living far away from their parent(s)’ address, which turned out to be correlate significantly with students with a non-European migration background.
+Deviations in the control process could therefore also have been found if aggregation statistics on the origin of students had not been available.
 The results are also described in Appendix A of the below report.
 This report was sent to Dutch parliament on 22-05-2024.

 / [pdf]